ConnectedHumber/MQTT/Subscriber/README.md

 All except "dev" are optional but it is pointless to send no data.
 The device name must be registered otherwise messages are logged and ignored.

+All keys are case sensitive.

-Additional JSON keys not listed are ignored.
+Any JSON keys sent which are not listed above are ignored.

+## About timestamps

+It was agreed that we would standardise on the format YYYY-MM-DDTHH:MM:SS+nnnn

-Note that the subscriber code sets a 'storedon' timestamp in the database as well as the timestamp included in the payload, if any.
+Note that the subscriber code always sets a 'storedon' (date&time received in UTC) timestamp in the database as well as the timestamp included in the payload, if any.
+The Air-Quality-Map uses the timestamp sent, if present, otherwise it uses the storedon timestamp.

+Timestamps sent without a timezone offset are assumed to be UTC +0000.

+If the timestamp sent is a future date it is ignored.

+The code will actually accept a wide variety of timestamp formats.
+See the Python dateutil module for further information.

 ## Message Logging